alvaromartinangulo/Drone-Pathfinding-Delivery-System/README.md

 # Drone-Pathfinding-Delivery-System
 This application functions by connecting to different endpoints from a REST server.
 Unfortunately, these servers are no longer available.
+It was packaged and built using Maven, and developed in Java.

 Instead, some result files have been produced from previous runs of the system to prove it's functionality.